suspiciousleaf/chat_app/design_doc.md

 Json file size:       132 b

 Protobuf is the fastest, but orjson was surprisingly close.
 Orjson is slightly faster at serializing data, but significantly slower at deserializing.
 Orjson shows a small reduction in filesize vs json, but protobuf achieves a 50% reduction in filesize which will contribute meaningfully to reducing required bandwidth.

+Implemented cProfile to test server when running locally.
+Identified issue with protobuf implementation serializing messages for every send, rather than every message.
+Corrected and ran load testing under the same conditions:

+without auth:
+protobuf percentiles_ms=[159,190,252]

+with auth:
+protobuf percentiles_ms=[280,427,1667]

+This has already exceeded the specified performance targets of [200,500,1000] when the auth load is removed, and isn't far off with it included.
+Virtual users were increased to 300 in the no auth test, which results in message volume increasing from ~6500/s to ~9000/s, and is sustained with the following latencies: protobuf percentiles_ms=[357,460,561]

+Additional observations:
+While CPU load on the core handling the async thread remains high, the load on the second core increased from ~3% to ~20%.
+The protobuf serialization is done in C on a separate thread, which appears to be pushed to the second core.
+Moving this load to the other core, and the reduced message size, enables this higher sustained load and provides a significant performance boost.

+This completes performance goal 1, serialization is done most efficiently using Protobuf, and a significant improvement in message volume and latency has been achieved.

+## Performance goal 2: Profiling